 About

-In 2024, Galerie Negropontes inaugurated its new presence in Venice.
-Over the course of a year, it undertook the restoration of the Palazzina Masieri — closed since 1996 — in collaboration with IUAV and architects Roberta Bartolone and Giulio Mangano.
-This partnership marks the beginning of a major revitalisation, heralding the building’s rebirth as a place devoted to art and knowledge.
+In 2024, Galerie Negropontes establishes itself in Venice, undertaking a year-long restoration of the Palazzina Masieri - closed since 1996.
+The project is executed in collaboration with IUAV and architects Roberta Bartolone and Giulio Mangano.
+This significant renovation heralds the building’s revival as a vibrant center for art and knowledge.

 © Università IUAV DI Venezia